 Baby teeth begin to appear around six months and can remain until a child is 13 or 14.
 Baby teeth help children eat well, speak clearly and allow adult teeth to grow in properly.
-Even though they will eventually be replaced by the permanent adult teeth, baby teeth are very important and should be well looked after, checked or fixed if there is a problem.
-Here are some simple tips to care for your baby's teeth (PDF, Chinese, Punjabi).
+Even though they will eventually be replaced by permanent adult teeth, baby teeth are very important and should be well looked after, checked or fixed if there is a problem.
+Here are some guides with simple tips to care for your baby's teeth:

 Early childhood caries (ECC) is a common and severe form of cavities found in very young children (0-4 years of age).
 Without treatment, decay can spread deeper into the tooth, causing pain and infection and even damage to the underlying adult tooth.
 The baby tooth or teeth may need to be removed.
 Unfortunately, because of their young age, children may require treatment under sedation or general anesthesia at a hospital.

 Baby teeth hold space for adult teeth as shown in the dental X-ray.
 If a baby tooth is missing too early other teeth may move into its space and block the way for the permanent tooth.

 All 20 baby teeth usually appear by the age three.
 Keep in mind, all children are different.